-North and east of the breach there are several reports (sites 8-12) of flooding occurring around 1000 that morning, which probably reflect the time required to fill up the low lying areas north of Mirabeau Avenue.
-However, there are several early times of flooding reported in the northern part of the area (sites 13-16) that can not be explained at this time.
-Just east of Elysian Fields, there are three accounts (sites 18-20 in Figure 123) that place the flooding times between 1400 and 1530.
+North and east of the breach there are several reports (Sites 8 to 12) of flooding occurring around 1500 UTC (10:00 a.m.
+CDT), which probably reflect the time required to fill up the lowlying areas north of Mirabeau Avenue.
+However, there are several early times of flooding reported in the northern part of the area (Sites 13 to 16) that can not be explained at this time.
+Just east of Elysian Fields, there are three accounts (Sites 18 to 20 in Figure 123) that place the flooding times between 1900 and 2030 UTC (2:00 and 3:30 p.m.
+CDT).
 These later times seem to be reasonable given the higher ground elevations in this area.
-However, just east of these sites are two accounts (sites 22-23 in Figure 123) that place the flooding much earlier, between 0845 and 0945.
-Both eyewitnesses at sites 22 and 23 reported that the water was flowing south to north from the Gentilly Ridge area, suggesting that water was flowing over Gentilly Ridge from the IHNC West area.
-Just south of here at site 32 (Figure 123), an eyewitness had video footage showing water flowing down Franklin Street from Gentilly Ridge to the north at about 1230 (Figure 124).
-As noted in the London West section of this report, an eyewitness reported flow going over Gentilly Ridge near the south end of the London Avenue Canal between 1000 and 1100.
-Thus, it seems possible that the flow from the IHNC West area could have been supplying water to the London East and West areas by midmorning.
+However, just east of these sites are two accounts (Sites 22 and 23 in Figure 123) that place the flooding much earlier, between 1345 and 1445 UTC (8:45 and 9:45 a.m.
+CDT).
+Both eyewitnesses at Sites 22 and 23 reported that the water was flowing south to north from the Gentilly Ridge area, suggesting that water was flowing over Gentilly Ridge from the IHNC West area.
+Just south of here at Site 32 (Figure 123), an eyewitness had video footage showing water flowing down Franklin Street from Gentilly Ridge to the north at about 1730 UTC (12:30 p.m.
+CDT) (Figure 124).
+As noted in the London West section of this report, an eyewitness reported flow going over Gentilly Ridge near the south end of the London Avenue Canal between 1500 and 1600 UTC (10:00 and 11:00 a.m.
+CDT).
+Thus, it seems possible that the flow from the IHNC West area could have been supplying water to the London East and West areas by mid-morning.
 However, these early times for flow going over Gentilly Ridge must be reconciled with the later observed flooding times along the ridge itself.
-For instance, at sites 29-33 near Gentilly Ridge, the reported times of flooding range from 1230 to 1500.
+For instance, at Sites 29-33 near Gentilly Ridge, the reported times of flooding range from 1730 to 2000 UTC (12:30 to 3:00 p.m.
+CDT).
 However, it is possible that the water could have been flowing over some selected low areas in the streets through Gentilly Ridge into the northern areas in the mid morning time frame, and that it was only later in the day before the higher areas along the ridge itself were actually flooded.
-In particular, Franklin Avenue provides a flow path with an invert elevation of about 0 ft while the surrounding ground elevations range from about 2 ft to 4 ft.
+In particular, Franklin Avenue provides a flow path with an invert elevation of about 0 ft while the surrounding ground elevations range from about 2 to 4 ft.
 The potential for water crossing the Gentilly Ridge in morning is also supported by the IHNC West data discussed in the next section.